-Setting What it does Option(s) V. CONV Converts video signals for output ON (Digital Video Conversion) from the MONITOR OUT jacks for all video types.
-OFF BRIGHT (Brightness) Adjusts the overall brightness. -10 to +10 Default: 0 CONTRAST Adjusts the contrast between light and dark. -10 to +10 Default: 0 HUE Adjusts the red/green balance. -10 to +10 Default: 0 CHROMA Adjusts saturation from dull to bright. -10 to +10 Default: 0 RESa AUTO (Resolution) PURE 480p/576p 720p 1080i 1080р ASP ^b Specifies the aspect ratio when THROUGH (Aspect) analog video input signals are output at the HDMI output.
-Make NORMAL your desired settings while checking each setting on your display.
-ZOOM a.
+Setting What it does Option(s)

+V. CONV Converts video signals for output ON

+(Digital Video Conversion) from the MONITOR OUT jacks for all video types.
+OFF

+BRIGHT Adjusts the overall brightness. -10 to +10

+(Brightness) Default: 0

+CONTRAST Adjusts the contrast between -10 to +10

+light and dark.
+Default: 0

+HUE Adjusts the red/green balance. -10 to +10

+Default: 0

+CHROMA Adjusts saturation from dull to bright. -10 to +10

+Default: 0

+RESa AUTO

+(Resolution) PURE

+480p/576p

+720p

+1080i

+1080p

+ASP ^b Specifies the aspect ratio when THROUGH

+(Aspect) analog video input signals are output at the HDMI output.
+Make NORMAL

+your desired settings while ZOOM

+a.
 When a resolution value is selected in this setting and the analog signals input are converted and output as HDMI signals, images may not appear depending on the video signals being input or the resolution of your monitor.
 Also, depending on the source component or the monitor being used, the output resolution may be different from this setting.
 Conversion to 1080p is available only for the input signals of 480i/576i/480p/576p. b.
 If the image doesn't match your monitor type, adjust the aspect ratio on the source component or on the monitor.